machikania/phyllosoma/README.md

 ## how to compile for Raspberry Pi Pico 2 or XIAO RP2350
 Add "-DPICO_BOARD=pico2 -DPICO_PLATFORM=rp2350-arm-s" parameter to execute cmake, then execute make.
 The config.cmake setting is the same as above.

+## how to compile for Raspberry Pi Pico 2 W
+Add "-DPICO_BOARD=pico2_w -DPICO_PLATFORM=rp2350-arm-s" parameter to execute cmake, then execute make.
+The config.cmake setting is "pico_ntsc".

 ## how to use
 Copy "puerulus.uf2" to the RPI-RP2 drive of Raspberry Pi Pico or Pico W. Immediately connect to COMx port (com number depends on environment) by serial console at 115200 baud rate, if needed.
 Alternatively, copy "puerulus_kb.uf2" to the RPI-RP2 drive for using USB keyboard directly connected to Raspberry Pi Pico (or Pico W).